wirc-sjsu/firebench/docs/standard_format.md

     - `rel_path` (str): relative path to the KML file (relative to the HDF5 file directory)
     - `file_size_bytes` (int): KML file size in bytes (*e.g.*, using `os.path.getsize`)
     - `sha256` (str): hash of the KML file using `firebench.tools.calculate_sha256`
+- Validation resolves `rel_path` relative to the HDF5 file and rejects missing files or files whose current size or SHA-256 digest differs from these attributes.
 - Users are encouraged to add an attribute `description` to groups and datasets for information/context about the data.

 In the following example, we have a standard file `dataset.h5`, containing one polygons dataset.
 We also have a directory `kml` containing one KML file `polygons_2022_07_14.kml`.